-Lastly, as “Vietnam War syndrome” seemed to be outdated, we changed the stigma label to “Post-traumatic stress disorder (PTSD),” which we thought was more generalizable and fitting for current times.
+Lastly, we made changes to the wording.
+“Sympathy” was used in our survey to replace “pity” as the former was more relevant to the current context.
+We also changed the wording of different stigma labels.
+As “Vietnam War syndrome” seemed to be outdated, we changed the stigma label to “Post-traumatic stress disorder (PTSD),” which we thought was more generalizable and fitting for current times.
+In addition, we used the terms “individuals/people with obesity” and “individuals/people with AIDS” to not perpetuate stigma in research.

 Evaluation criteria for replication findings